-Step 5.
+Step 4.
 In the properties window, input 0 in the Value data field.
 The meanings of 0 and 1 are put below.
-The Click OK to save changes.
+Then click OK to save changes.

 0 = Allow users to connect remotely using Terminal Services / Remote Desktop